sweattep/ancient_quotes/README.md

 >He who allows oppression shares the crime.

 >What is done cannot be undone, but one can prevent it happening again

+>The impediment to action advances action.
+What stands in the way becomes the way.